 Did IBM just make another 1980’s style, game-changing decision?

-So is a massive recall of remote employees really the answer to inspiring greater engagement and collaboration?
+So is a massive recall of remote employees really the answer to inspiring collaboration?
 Yahoo! attempted a similar strategy which, rather than increasing closeness, triggered massive protest and may have portended the ultimate downturn of the company.

-While we may never be as big as IBM, we’ve helped many fortune 500 companies who face similar challenges with managing remote and distributed teams.
-Here are a few common challenges and how GoWall addresses them:
+While we may not be as big as IBM, we’ve worked for many fortune 500 companies who face similar challenges with managing remote and distributed teams.
+Here’s our answer to a few of these challenges:

 How do I capture all the input from everyone involved in the meeting?

-GoWall’s intuitive digital note wall enables participants to share comments simultaneously and when the meeting’s over, notes can be exported instantly for distribution and analysis.
+– GoWall’s intuitive digital note wall enables participants to share comments simultaneously and when the meeting’s over, notes can be exported instantly.

 How do I get feedback from those in different time zones?

-If you’re suffering from remote meeting challenges, we can help.
+If you suffer from remote meeting challenges, we can help.
 Start by signing up here for a FREE trial.

 “GoWall doubles our meeting effectiveness.
 I wouldn’t run a meeting without it.”